movebit/move/language/move-analyzer/editors/code/README.md

    is recommended for people who do not work on core Move.
    1. If you don't already have a Rust toolchain installed, you should install [Rustup](https://rustup.rs/), which will install the latest stable Rust toolchain.
-   2. Invoke `cargo install --git https://github.com/movebit/move --branch feature/sui_move_analyzer-linter sui-move-analyzer` to install the
+   2. Invoke `cargo install --git https://github.com/movebit/move --branch sui_move_analyzer sui-move-analyzer` to install the
       `sui-move-analyzer` language server in your Cargo binary directory.
 On macOS and Linux, this is usually `~/.cargo/bin`.
 You'll want to make sure this location is in your `PATH` environment variable.
 If you plan to use the language server with Move language flavors different from core Move,